Suramin Is A Novel Competitive Antagonist Selective To Î±1Î²2Î³2 Gaba A Over Ï1 Gaba C Receptors

 Digital Object Identifier (DOI)

 Luo, Hui; Wood, Kristofer; Shi, Fu Dong; Gao, Fenfei; and Chang, Yongchang, "Suramin Is A Novel Competitive Antagonist Selective To Î±1Î²2Î³2 Gaba A Over Ï1 Gaba C Receptors" (2018).
-Neurobiology.
+Translational Neuroscience.
 67.